Mohamed-Ahmed-Esmat/Mohamed-Ahmed-Esmat/README.md

 ### 🌱 About Me

 - I am currently a computer engineering student.
-- Studying mobile ap developement and data science.
+- Studying mobile app developement and data science.

 ### 📫 Connect with me